The 2021 Congress of the Swiss Sociological Association (SSA)

 For the first time, the Congress of the Swiss Sociological Association will be hosted in Geneva, through a partnership between the University of Geneva and the Haute Ecole de Travail Social de Genève (HETS GE/HES-SO), and with the participation of the Graduate Institute of International and Development Studies.

-Congress call & submission
+Congress call for abstracts

 Amita Baviskar is a Professor of Environmental Studies and Sociology & Anthropology at Ashoka University and Institute of Economic Growth, Delhi.
 Her research addresses the cultural politics of environment and development in rural and urban India.
 Currently, she is working on food and changing agrarian environments in central India and studying the social experience of air pollution and heat in Delhi.